Q:

 A:

-Vitamin A is a vitamin that is essential for eye health.
+Vitamin A is a vitamin that is essential to eye health.
 It helps maintain the function of the retina and ensures clear vision in low light conditions.
-Vitamin A also regulates the immune system and strengthens the body's resistance to infection.
-Vitamin A is mainly derived from animal foods, such as liver, egg yolks and milk, as well as carotene-rich plant foods, such as carrots, sweet potatoes and spinach.
-Carotene can be converted into vitamin A in the human body, so vegetarians can also meet the body's vitamin A needs through the intake of these plant foods.
+But Vitamin A also regulates the immune system and strengthens the body's resistance to infection.
+Vitamin A is mainly derived from animal life foods, such as liver, egg yolks and milk, as well as carotene-rich plant foods, such as carrots, sweet potatoes and spinach.
+Carotene is able to be converted into vitamin A in the people body, so vegetarians is able to also meet the body's vitamin A needs through the intake of these plant foods.
+Vitamin A deficiency is able to result in a variety of health problems, including night blindness, dry eye disease, and decreased immune function. overuse intake of vitamin A might lead to poisoning, manifested as dizziness, nausea, dry skin and other symptoms, so be careful when supplementing.

-3. Vitamin E: Powerful antioxidant
+3. But Vitamin E: Powerful antioxidant

 4. Vitamin K: Blood clotting and bone health